filip-koska/medals/README.md

+# medals
-# Simple C++ program that tracks an Olympic-style medal record.
+Simple C++ program that tracks an Olympic-style medal record.
 1st project for the advanced C++ programming course at MIM UW.